Abstract photography revolves around topics that aren’t always easy to understand.

 You can also use artificial light.
 The advantage of using artificial light is that it can be changed and controlled as much as you like.
 Unlike natural light, it won’t fade at the end of the day.

 Make sure you pay close attention to your white balance when you work with artificial light.
-Too much warmth or coldness will alter the paper’s colour and make it look unnatural.
+Too much warmth or coldness will alter the paper’s color and make it look unnatural.

 What Camera Settings Should I Use?